 An unusual photographic studio that is lit with natural light, usually by way of windows and skylights.

-The money taken from a model’s earnings to pay back loans the agency has made to her for their expenses.
+The money was taken from a model’s earnings to pay back loans/advances the agency has made to her for their expenses.
 Common in fashion agencies, less common in other kinds of agencies.

-Turn a person with modeling potential into a model who is ready to compete in the professional market.
+- Turn a person with modelling potential into a model who is ready to compete in the professional market.

 47. DIRECT BOOKING